 "Blue-Zoo Productions Ltd. is an award winning UK based computer animation studio.
 Founded in 2000 by Tom Box, Oli Hyatt, Adam Shaw and Nic Sims, it mainly produces content for TV broadcast.
 It is most well known for creating the children's animation series Blue Cow as part of the BBC series The Story Makers, and more recently its own children's comedy series Those Scurvy Rascals.
 As well as producing its own original series, it provides animation services for many other companies."

+The company operates from a studio in Soho, London, where they have a team of 12 full-time staff and many freelance animators.
 It would be pretty cool to work here one day. the job going at the moment is a 2 year contract as a series animation editor. https://jobs.blue-zoo.co.uk/vacancy/details/13/series-animation-editor/

 I don't think this is a role i am particularly interested in or qualified for but i am definitely going to keep checking their website.